Deputy Communications Director

 - Extremely well-organized and detail oriented while moving in a fast-paced environment.

 The DGA recognizes that its continued success requires a staff of hardworking, intelligent people from diverse backgrounds.
 The DGA is committed to ensuring equal opportunity employment regardless of race, color, religion, national origin, sex, sexual orientation, marital status, age, disability, or veteran status.

 The DGA strongly encourages individuals with a diverse background to apply to this position and to share why your demonstrated commitment to diversity and experience working in diverse communities makes you a strong applicant as part of your cover letter.

-The DGA offices are based in downtown Washington, DC and we are currently in a remote work protocol due to the COVID-19 pandemic.
-The DGA will work with potential candidates to schedule remote interviews and process on-boarding procedures remotely, as necessary.
+The DGA offices are based in downtown Washington, DC and we are currently in a hybrid in-person and remote work protocol due to the COVID-19 pandemic.
+The DGA will work with potential candidates to schedule remote interviews.